The Future of Annual Report Design

 The WebAR can aesthetically present strategic financial data and statistics in an interesting layered manner.
 The viewer can intuitively dive deeper in their areas of interest with the simple click of a mouse, rather than flipping through several pages of static fine print.

-The WebAR can incorporate a dynamic video from key executive management or employees.
-The WebAR can enable public companies to not only share the financial details, but share their story, their promise and their vision in ever more compelling ways.
-The WebAR reaches and connects with targeted audiences directly at their desktop, all while saving on printing costs and being environmentally sound.
+WebAR can incorporate a dynamic video from key executive management or employees.
+It can enable public companies to not only share the financial details, but share their story, their promise and their vision in ever more compelling ways.
+It reaches and connects with targeted audiences directly at their desktop, all while saving on printing costs and being environmentally sound.

-The need to be transparent and communicate with one another is more important than ever.
+Being transparent and being able to communicate with one another is more important than ever.
 If you have questions about your upcoming annual report needs or strategy, let’s talk!
 Please call us at Rain Visual Strategy + Design.
 We would love to help you share your story.